csteach441/csteach441.github.io/weekly_assignment.md

 Enjoy your Spring Break.

 #### Week 6 - 23rd February 2017
-1) Please review this week's [notes and material](/notes), in particular the material concerning the KLM-GOMS model.
+* Review this week's [notes and material](/notes), in particular the material concerning the KLM-GOMS model.
+* Review this week's [bibliography](/bibliography) links and material

-2) Relative to your chosen project for the final assessment, please consider and define the following,
+* Relative to your chosen project for the final assessment, please consider and define the following,
   * the primary, default functionality for your project's product, website, service &c..
     * in effect, your project's 'big, green button'
   * test user interaction with this defined primary, default functionality using the KLM-GOMS model